ColePete/-GAME-The-Mighty-Hero-V.1.3/README.md

 **Write Questions Down Below in the Comments**
 Once a question is asked, I will reply to the comment with the answer.
 I will also post all questions and answers here: https://monster-game-v12-faq.colepete.repl.co/
 Please check this page BEFORE you write a question in the comments

+**You Must Give Me Credit If You Are Going To Use Any Of this Code**